What to Wear On a Cruise: 4 Looks for Men

-If you've been thinking all winter long about taking a cruise to escape one polar vortex after another, you're not alone.
-Some of you may have even booked one already and, if you have, you're probably wondering what the heck to wear.
+If you've been thinking about booking a cruise this winter to escape one polar vortex after another, you're not alone.
+You're probably also wondering what the heck to wear.
 First, you should know that every ship has its own dress code.
 But relax, whether you're bringing the kids and wife for a family getaway or you're in for a 4-day bro extravaganza, we've got you covered for your adventure on the high seas.

 Here are some goof proof tips for you men on what to wear on a cruise; you can thank me later with an air five.

 For the night, cruise ships usually have 2 dress codes that are some clever variation of “formal” and “casual” attire.

 Formal Night Attire: Reserved for 1 (maybe 2) Captain’s Dinners.
 This is the most formal you'll be required to dress.
 A jacket and tie is always mandatory, though (believe it or not) a suit or tuxedo may be requested, depending on the cruise line.